wp-plugins/angularjs-for-wp/readme.txt

 AngularJS for WordPress was created to help anyone leverage the power of AngularJS and easily add it into their own theme.

-AngularJS is a client-side templating framework that lets you extend HTML vocabulary for your applications.
+AngularJS is a client-side template framework that lets you extend HTML vocabulary for your applications.
 It has a markup more similar to what HTML used to be.
 HTML its not a dynamic language by itself, with AngularJS it is.

 AngularJS for WordPress includes several directives (html elements) that will help you easily add in a block for a single post/page or a list.
 More directives will be added in.